 So much so that it’s highly likely that one could have looked forward ten years and seen little change.

 However, then Covid hit such that ALL business meetings were overnight moved online.

-Working from home the spur for change
+Working from home is the spur for change

 Fast forward to 2021.
-In person interviews seem odd, verging on unthinkable.
+In-person interviews seem odd, verging on unthinkable.
 Certainly the huge advantages of safety (the original catalyst) but also convenience (for both sides), simplicity and speed have out trumped the formerly perceived benefits of the in-person interview.

 Originally this was driven by the pandemic and lockdown rules but as these ease little seems to be changing.
 There has been no increase in requests for physical meetings despite relaxing of restrictions.

-Meetings at less convenient times are easy as no-one is kept waiting before a long commute home.
+Meetings at less convenient times are easy as no one is kept waiting before a long commute home.
 Very busy people can find slots more readily.
 People formerly difficult to schedule for a meeting because they were at client sites in other locations (or even other countries) are now readily available to interview.
 No one needs to find half a day free to trail into a London office.